Natural Sciences and Engineering Research Council of Canada

 Detailed Application Instructions

-This document must be read in conjunction with the description and instructions of the NSERC Strategic Project Grants program.
+This document applies specifically to concurrent calls for joint research projects established by Memoranda of Understanding and must be read in conjunction with the description and instructions for NSERC Strategic Partnership Grants for Projects (SPG‑P).

 Background and Objectives